-When deciding that you want a new website, there are often two routes that you can choose to go down – template or custom design.
+When deciding that you want a new website, whether that is in WordPress or Shopify, there are often two routes that you can choose to go down – template or custom design.
 Both of these have their pros and cons, which I am going to detail below…

 Effectively a template design is a ‘generic’, pre-built site that is based around a set of pre-defined boxes in which you can place your content.
 These are available for anyone to purchase, and the owner can tweak the colour palette, add logos, and can usually move around the content in a sort of square, puzzle-like format.
 This is done either with the help of a developer and by using an in-built Content Management System (CMS).
 In most cases, these pre-built designs are not very flexible, and you are limited to the parameters set by the template.

 The main positive of these limitations is that template websites are cheaper to create because they have already been built, and therefore setting them up is much quicker.
 However, this also brings with it several drawbacks.
 As the customisation is very limited, it is difficult to consistently apply your brand image and identity across the site.
 Alongside this, the layout functionality and the navigation of the site may not be perfectly suited to the purpose of the site, which can have a detrimental effect on the overall user experience.